-In my role with Housing Alternatives, I have been contacted by a few builders – all men of course – who see themselves as providing low cost accommodation for women.
-Some are clearly genuine, and some are – well – seeing this as another way of rorting government dodges to make massive profits.
+In my role with Housing Alternatives, I have been contacted by a few builders – all men – who see themselves as providing low cost accommodation for women.
+Some are clearly genuine, and really do want to help and some are – well – seeing this as another way of rorting government dodges to make massive profits.

-But whichever group they belong to, I have found it almost impossible to communicate what I think women want – and why these things are a fundamental right that we should not give away for expediency.
+But whichever group they belong to, I have found it almost impossible to communicate what I think women want – and need – and why these things are a fundamental right that we should not give away for expediency.

 The most frequent design I have presented to me is straight rows of small or tiny houses, similar to caravan parks, with no fencing and no concept of private space.
 Sometimes they are refurbished motels on busy major highways with no consideration to ongoing living needs.

 When I give them my checklist, they tell me that we cannot afford this.
-In other words, they are telling me that women who have spent a lifetime in service to our communities do not deserve this.
+In other words, they are telling me that women who have spent a lifetime in service to our communities do not deserve basic safe housing.
 I think we do!
 It costs very little more to replace bad design with good design and this is what we are proposing.

 Here is a list of what I think women – homemakers – want.

 - Safety.
 This is more than having a lock on your door.
 It’s about feeling safe when outside as well as inside.
-It even includes not being exposed to routine sexist behaviour, such as being leered at or listening rude comments, near your home.
+It includes not being exposed to routine sexist behaviour, such as being leered at or listening rude comments, or otherwise harassed, near your home.

 - Ability to keep animals.
 This can be critical for solo women without family, whose animal companion IS their family.